Ruby Doris Smith-Robinson: Early life

-Smith-Robinson was born in Atlanta, Georgia, on April 25, 1942 and spent her childhood in Atlanta's Summerhill neighborhood.
+Smith-Robinson was born in Atlanta, Georgia, United States, on April 25, 1942 and spent her childhood in Atlanta's Summerhill neighborhood.
 She was the second oldest of seven children born to Alice, a beautician, and J. T. Smith, a furniture mover and Baptist minister.
 The Smith children lived a comfortable existence in their separate Black world.
 Their parents made their earnings off of Black patronage rather than from the support of whites, which showed Ruby from a young age the power and independence that Black people could have.
 They had strong adult support, and they had their own churches, schools, and social activities.

 No matter how insulated they were, however, the reality of American racism and segregation intruded from time to time.
 Smith-Robinson recalled her feelings about segregation in those early years saying, "I was conscious of my Blackness.
 Every young Negro growing up in the South has thoughts about the racial situation."
 Her sister Catherine remembers that even as an adolescent, Ruby said to her, "I know what my life and mission is…It's to set the Black people free.
 I will never rest until it happens.
 I will die for that cause."

 Ruby also remembered her reaction to the white people she came in contact with when she was a youngster: "I didn't recognize their existence, and they didn't recognize mine....My only involvement was in throwing rocks at them".
 A specific encounter she had with segregation as a young girl was on a summer day when she and her sister went to the drugstore for an ice cream cone.
 The clerk used his hands to grab her cone and handed it to her.
 She replied saying, "I won't be eating that one" because she knew that they used tissues to grab cones for the white customers.

 Ruby's mother encouraged her to study hard and to participate in extracurricular activities rather than help with household work.
 At the age of 16, Ruby graduated from Price High School and went on to Spelman College, one of the most prestigious Black colleges in the United States.